Best productivity Chrome extensions for 2026: quick answer

 8. Raindrop.io

-Raindrop.io is a modern bookmark manager that supports collections, tags, full-text search, and visual previews.
-Unlike Chrome's built-in bookmarks, Raindrop organizes saved pages into a searchable, visual library that works across browsers and devices.
+Raindrop.io is a bookmark manager with collections, tags, full-text search, and visual previews.
+Chrome bookmarks are fine for a short list.
+Raindrop is better when your saved pages have become a research library across browsers and devices.

 Best for: Heavy bookmarkers who need better organization than Chrome provides.
 Price: Free / $3/month Pro.